 Being aware of risky internet browsing habits does little to secure your network against the malware that often lurks on these sites – gambling, pornography, and others.
 This is why as of March 2020, DNS filtering is being rolled out to customers of Perimeter 81 who are using the Premium or Enterprise plans.

 Activate DNS filtering on your network page.

 We recognize that the Domain Name System, or DNS, is used for mapping written URLs to IP addresses, and DNS filtering can be used in the same processes for an opposite result.
 By typing a URL into your Perimeter 81 DNS Filtering dashboard, you’re telling the DNS Resolver not to resolve the website associated with its IP address and display in internet browsers.

 Instead, Perimeter 81 steps in and tells it to show a custom page indicating to the user that the content they’re trying to access is blocked.
 There are a few ways that IT teams can broaden or narrow which sites are blocked on network-connected devices.

-The primary goal of DNS filtering is to block access to resources which shouldn’t be accessed from the company’s network, whether from a PC or user devices that may be accessing resources thanks to a BYOD policy.
-Blocking serves many purposes, sites may be malware infected, copyright-infringing sites, or just distracting sites.
-People use their personal devices differently than they do a work laptop, for example, and thankfully web filtering has utility for blocking malicious websites but also phishing emails.
+The primary goal of DNS filtering is to block access to resources that shouldn’t be accessed from the company’s network, whether from a PC or user devices that may be accessing resources thanks to a BYOD policy.
+Blocking serves many purposes, sites may be malware-infected, copyright-infringing, or just distracting.
+People use their personal devices differently than they do a work laptop, for example, and thankfully web filtering not only blocks malicious websites but also phishing emails.